[Editor’s note: This article was previously published in December 2017. It has since been updated and republished to reflect new fund information.]

-The best exchange-traded funds to buy for 2018 will likely be funds that concentrate their holdings in sectors that can beat the broad market indices.
+The best exchange-traded funds (ETF) that you should buy will likely be funds that concentrate their holdings in sectors that can beat the broad market indices.

-As is the case in almost every calendar year, some of the best ETFs in 2018 will be top funds in 2017 that continued their momentum into the New Year, while others will be recent laggards that make a big turnaround.
+As is the case in almost every calendar year, some of the best ETFs will be top funds from the previous year that continue their momentum into the new year, while others will be recent laggards that make a big turnaround.

 But picking the best ETFs for an entire year can be challenging, especially because there are always scenarios that play out that no one could have predicted accurately in advance.

 Therefore, the smart bets for the top ETFs will be a diverse list of funds that combine the best momentum plays based upon what we know now along with some contrarian bets that go against the herd consensus.